abdullahaliafify/AppiumMobileRepo/README.md

-Sauce Labs Appium Mobile Tests n this repository you will find full soultion of appium test.
+Sauce Labs Appium Mobile Tests:-

+In this repository you will find full soultion of appium test.
 You can use it as a start base to build other authomated tests on your local machine.

-Table of Contents:
+Table of Contents:-

 1- Soultion stracture
 2- Automated test functions

-Soultion stracture:
+Soultion stracture:-

  Consist of three projects.
  1- First one is class libarary call SauceLab Framework which is responsible for initiating webdriver factory and data object file class for test data.
  2- Second one is class library also call SauceLab Screens which is resbonsilabe for initiating mobile page and page factory.
  3- Third one is Nunit project which call Sauce Lab Tests for writing automated test scenarios.

-Automated test functions:
+Automated test functions:-

  In Sauce Lab Tests Project you will find five test scenarios as mentioned below:- 1- Verify user cannot login without username
  2- Verify user cannot login without password